Technical Committee (TC) Human Factors (HF) Activity Report 2020

 Responsible for developing standards, guidelines and reports relating to end-user aspects of information and communication technology systems, products and services.

-Human Factors is the scientific application of knowledge about human capacities and limitations in order to make products, systems, services and environments effective, efficient and easy for everyone to use.
+Human Factors is the scientific application of knowledge about human capacities and limitations to make products, systems, services and environments effective, efficient and easy for everyone to use.
 It is a key factor for the commercial success of any ICT product or service in the digital networked economy.

 In ETSI we are helping to achieve these objectives through the work of our Technical Committee on Human Factors (TC HF).
 The committee has primary responsibility to produce standards, guidelines and reports that set the criteria necessary to embed optimum usability in the emerging digital networked economy (DNE).

 TC HF co-operates with other groups within ETSI and outside to assist in the production of standards and other deliverables in accordance with good Human Factors practice.
-Within ETSI it has a special responsibility for ‘Design for All’, addressing users including young children, seniors and disabled people.
+Within ETSI it has a special responsibility for ‘Design for All’, addressing all users including young children, seniors and disabled people.